-“You use a gun to commit a crime, go to prison.
+NRA President Approves of (Part of) Mayor Slay's Gun Strategy"You use a gun to commit a crime, go to prison.
 Period," NRA President David Keene said.

 Illinois House Panel Spars On Assault Weapons BanA two-hour House Judiciary Committee hearing on guns its third in a week produced virtually no common ground between the two sides.